 More information about the role of a physician’s associate is available on the Health Education England website.

-Dieticians are healthcare professionals that diagnose and treat diet and nutritional problems, both at an individual patient and wider public health level.
+Dietitians are healthcare professionals that diagnose and treat diet and nutritional problems, both at an individual patient and wider public health level.
 Working in a variety of settings, including primary care, with patients of all ages, dietitians support changes to food intake to address diabetes, food allergies, coeliac disease, and metabolic diseases.
-Dieticians also translate public health and scientific research on food, health, and disease into practical guidance to enable people to make appropriate lifestyle and food choices.
+Dietitians also translate public health and scientific research on food, health, and disease into practical guidance to enable people to make appropriate lifestyle and food choices.